MartinThoma/MartinThoma.github.io/_posts/2013-05-16-the-collatz-sequence.md

 <h2>Maximum in sequence and steps</h2>

-{% caption align="aligncenter" width="512" caption="Maximum value and number of steps for n up to 10,000" url="../images/2013/05/collatz-sequence-and-steps-for-n.png" alt="Maximum value and number of steps for n up to 10,000" title="" height="512" class="size-full wp-image-66481" %}
+{% caption align="aligncenter" width="512" caption="Maximum value and number of steps for n up to 10,000" url="../images/2013/05/collatz-sequence-and-steps-for-n.png" alt="Maximum value and number of steps for n up to 10,000"  height="512" class="size-full wp-image-66481" %}

 <h2>Read more</h2>
 <ul>